 How to apply

-You can apply to extend your child support assessment or agreement by:
+If your Child Support online account is linked to myGov you can apply to extend your child support assessment or agreement online.

 - completing the Child over 18 years of age in full time secondary education form